wttech/AEM-Rules-for-SonarQube/README.md

 - **HTL-2** HTL Templates should be placed in separate files.
   - HTL Templates should be placed in separate files.
 This helps to understand which code is meant to render a component and which code is re-used as a template.

+- **HTL-3** Use Explicit Names in Loops
+  - HTL provides implicit variables in `data-sly-list` and `data-sly-repeat` blocks.
+    Try to avoid them and use explicit names clarifying the role of the objects instead.

 - **HTL-4** Name and re-use Repeating Conditions
   - Consider caching data-sly-test conditions and reduce code duplication.